Inclusive Security helps governments develop and implement high-impact national action plans and related strategies.

 - Consultation and remote follow-up assistance to develop or refine a monitoring and evaluation system

-- Training in the use of our monitoring and evaluation guide, What Matters Most: Measuring Plans for Inclusive Security
+- Training in the use of our monitoring and evaluation guide, “Creating National Action Plans: A Guide to Implementing Resolution 1325”

 - Mid-term assessment of a plan to identify implementation successes, key challenges, and opportunities for increased impact